eamontoyaa/pySigmaP/README.rst

-Open-source application software developed in Python3 for interpreting the preconsolidation pressure of soils in incremental loading (IL) oedometer testing. **pySigmaP** includes nine methods such as the method of Casagrande, Pacheco Silva, Butterfield, Oikawa, Becker et al., Morin, Onitsuka et al.,
+Open-source application software developed in Python3 to determine the preconsolidation pressure of soils in incremental loading (IL) oedometer testing. **pySigmaP** includes nine methods such as the method of Casagrande, Pacheco Silva, Butterfield, Oikawa, Becker et al., Morin, Onitsuka et al.,